 Electronic Add-ons

 Emergency Dept. at TMH – An electronic addon slip will be generated via Lifechart.
 The provider is responsible for performing this function in Lifechart.
 The add on slip will print at the designated printers in the laboratory.
 The request will be processed and performed.
-The electronic slip has all the required documentation.
+The electronic slip has all the required documentation and will be scanned into Lifechart attached to the patient’s record.

 Inpatients- Verbal requests are not accepted from inpatient units.
-The lab staff should instruct the caller to enter the request into Lifechart using the “Add-on” flow..
+The lab staff should instruct the caller to enter the request into Lifechart using the “Add-on” flow.

 A technologist always has the discretionary authority to repeat a sample which meets all the algorithms for result acceptance, yet they feel the results are questionable or the pattern of result change isn’t consistent.